Privacy Policy

 Legal grounds:

-We collect and process Personal Information only to the extent necessary for the purposes described in Section 3.
+We collect and use Personal Information only as needed to operate the Platform and provide our Services.
 The exact categories may vary depending on how you use Vanguard and Pathfinder (e.g., Participant, Organizer, Judge).
+We collect only the Personal Information necessary for the purposes described in this Policy.

 For clarity, we distinguish between Platform Data and Event Data.